Nik-Tavakolian/Shepherd/README.md

 These inputs are optional and we recommend using the default values determined by Shepherd.

 **-e:** (float) An estimate of the substitution error rate of the sequencing protocol used to generate the input data.
 This is a floating point number, e.g. 0.01 if the estimated error rate is 1%.
+If not provided this parameter is automatically determined based on the input data.

 **-eps:** (integer) The maximum Hamming distance considered for merging two sequencing into the same cluster.
 If not provided this parameter is automatically determined based on the input data.